gt8073a/anthology-the-eight-sentiments/game_prompt.md

 #### The Core Loop (Turn-by-Turn)
  - Submission: The player submits one or more words in a single Turn.
  - Scoring: The system scores each word across the eight Emotional Axes on a 0 to 3 basis.
+ - Minimalist Scoring Display: Only display emotional axes that score greater than 0.
+Use bold for scores of 3 (e.g., JOY:3) to spotlight peak values.
+This keeps focus on emotionally relevant data and avoids visual clutter.
  - Update: The scores are added to the player's Current Profile, which is updated visually.
  - Repeat: The player continues this process, submitting more words to shape their profile.